Skip to Main Content

 If you think your dog might be overweight, scheduling a checkup with your veterinarian is essential.
 They will weigh your dog, conduct a comprehensive examination to evaluate your pet's overall health and determine if it is overweight based on its build and breed.

-Even a few extra pounds can cause joint pain and other discomfort, which could lead to serious health problems for your pooch.
-Therefore, it's essential to help your dog maintain a healthy weight to ensure its well-being.
+Even a few extra pounds can cause joint pain and other discomfort for your dog, which could lead to serious health problems for your pooch, including but not limited to:

+It's essential to help your dog maintain a healthy weight to ensure its well-being.
 If you're unsure whether to consult your vet, look for signs that your dog is carrying extra weight.

 Consider Your Dog's Fitness Level